DJuttmann/SM3E/SM3E/readme.txt

 -- FEATURES --

 At the moment, not even all functionality of the original C++ version has been implemented.
-For now the program functions as a level viewer for Super Metroid.
+For now the program mostly functions as a level viewer for Super Metroid.
+Any available editing functions are not permanent, since saving is not implemented either.

 -- USAGE --

 Should you decide to build the project, make sure to place the contents of Resources.zip in the same folder as the executable.
-Furthermore, a valid Super Metroid ROM (Unheadered) must be placed in the same folder with the file name 'SuperMetroid.sfc'.
+Furthermore, a valid Super Metroid ROM (Unheadered) must be placed in the same folder with the file name 'SuperMetroid.sfc' (or change the file name on the first line of SuperMetroid.txt to reflect the name of the ROM).

 ==========================================================================================